opalmer/pyfarm/docs/source/design/dns_resolution_service.rst

 ++++++++++++++
 We don't always want to return all hosts, in fact we should generally only return what we consider to be valid hosts.
-As an example if you have 500 agents and five masters you only want to inform agents about master that are:
+As an example if you have 500 agents and five masters you only want to inform agents about master that:
-  * currently 'enabled' in the database, configured, etc.
+  * are currently 'enabled' in the database, configured, etc.
-  * have not had a large number of failures recently
+  * have not had a large number of failures recently (server busy response is not a failure but should bear some weight on the decision process)

 From a dns client perspective this should help to ensure that the address returned for a given dns query has a higher chance of a successful connection